privatemonkey/makstat-design/README.md

 Files that should be used for production are stored in this directory.
 The CSS is also built to the CSS catalogue.

-### Components
+### Components and elements

 HTML snippets are stored in this catalogue.
 If a component has variants it is stored in a library with the component name and template name.
+In the SCSS library you'll find a corresponding ```_component.scss``` file.

 **Example**